engstrom/ZipLocate/README.md

 #### Advanced zip code centroid approximation

-For a more useful approximation of the center of zip code polygons, we can use population data to estimate the density and weight the center point location.
+For a more useful approximation of the center of zip code polygons, we can use population data to estimate population density and weight the center point around centers of population.
 This is considerable more complicated, if basic approximation is enough for you, you can skip this.

 - Install Postgres and PostGIS (tutorials available online)

-- Grab the block level population centers from the latest US Census.
+- Grab block level population centers from the latest US Census

 Available here: [https://www.census.gov/geo/reference/centersofpop.html](https://www.census.gov/geo/reference/centersofpop.html).
 Block level is the highest granularity available.